UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-11-30-team31-human-pose-estimation.md

 Accompanying the implementation is a curated collection of seminal and research papers, datasets, benchmark tasks, and open-source implementations that cover 2D and 3D pose estimation, human mesh construction, pose-based action recognition, and video pose tracking.
 These sources provide researchers and engineers with a structured overview of the theoretical foundations, methodological advances, and practical tools in the domain.
 In combiningthe  implementation toolkit with a comprehensive research source, one obtains both the practical means to build pose-estimation systems and the theoretical grounding to understand trade-offs.
 In this paper, we leverage the idea that we adopt the MMPose framwork for our pose estimation tasks, while consulting the literature summarized by several resources to choose appropraite architectures, training strategies, and evaluation protocols.
 The goal is to demonstrate accurate pose detection in both 2D and 3D, under diverse conditions, and to assess how well modern models generalize beyond standard benchmark datasets.

+## Why Does Human Pose Estimation Work Now?
+Although pose estimation has been studied for decades, its recent success can largely be attributed to three converging facts.
+These factors are data, computation, and model design.
+Modern pose estimation models rely on large-scale annotated datasets such as COCO, MPII, Human3.6M, and 3DPW, which provide diverse human poses across different viewpoints, environments, and levels of occlusion.
+Without these datasets, learning representations of human articulation would not be possible.

+Just as important is the availability of powerful computational resources.
+Training deep neural networks for pose estimation involves optimizing millions of parameters and processing high-resolution feature maps.
+GPUs and specialized accelerators make it possible to train models efficiently and deploy them in real-time systems.

+Finally, deep learning architectures are designed to learning spatial dependencies between joints.
+Unlike traditional hand-crafted approaches, deep models can automatically learn hierarchical representations that encode both local joint appearance and global body structure.
+This allows pose estimation systems to scale effectively as data size increases, improving performance rather than saturating.

+## Problem Formulation of Human Pose Estimation
+At its core, human pose estimation can be formulated as a structured prediction problem.
+Given an input Image
+\[
+\mathbf{P} = \{(x_k, y_k, v_k)\}_{k=1}^{K}
+\]
+where $(x_k, y_k)$ denotes the 2D coordinates of the $k$-th keypoint and $v_k \in \{0,1\}$ indicates its visibility.

 ## Basic Syntax
 ### Image
 Please create a folder with the name of your team id under /assets/images/, put all your images into the folder and reference the images in your main content.